prysm.propagation#

 Parameters:

-• wavefunction (numpy.ndarray) – the pupil wavefunction
+• wavefunction (ndarray) – the pupil wavefunction

 • Q (float) – oversampling / padding factor